geniltodallo/prosody-mod_cluster/README.md

 # prosody-mod_cluster
-Module cluster for Prosody IM
+Module cluster for Prosody IM for HA Purposes.

 This is a cluster module for Prosody.IM